pixl8/Preside-Documentation/docs/02.devguides/27.presideforms/page.md

 * [[systemforms|Reference: System form definitions]]
 * [[systemformcontrols|Reference: System form controls]]

->>>> The Preside forms system is not to be confused with the [[formbuilder|PresideCMS Form builder]].
+>>>> The Preside forms system is not to be confused with the [[formbuilder|Preside Form builder]].
 The form builder is a system in which content editors can produce dynamically configured forms and insert them into content pages.
 The Preside Forms system is a system of programatically defining forms that can be used either in the admin interface or hard wired into the application's front end interfaces.